Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

 \subsection{Common Language Belief Set and Semantic Communication Costs}

-We assume the existence of a basic \emph{common language set} between the speaker and listener for describing the observed events of the speaker.
+We consider a basic \emph{common language set} between the speaker and listener for describing the observed events of the speaker.
 Let $\mathcal{B}$ be the set of $B$ beliefs of this language.
-Each belief $b \in \mathcal{B}$ is a specific feature that can be used for event description.
-Thus, the set of beliefs can be different for different applications.
-Intuitively, the set of beliefs for a specific application can be determined by performing a feature selection procedure that is beyond the scope of this work.
-We assume $\mathcal{B}$ to be a fixed input variable.
-Each belief describes a certain data type like text, image, and sensory information, and thus, it can convey a different amount of \emph{semantic information} and describe a unique feature of the events.
-Note that the beliefs are independent of the data type, and they are used to represent any type of data.
-Precisely, a specific belief that could describe a text data type can also be used to describe an image data type.
+Each belief $b \in \mathcal{B}$ is a unique feature that can be used for event description.
+Thus, the belief set can be different for different applications.
+Intuitively, the belief set for a specific application can be determined by performing a semantic extraction procedure that is beyond the scope of this work.
+We assume the speaker and listener have same perception about the mapping between beliefs and the events and $\mathcal{B}$ to be a fixed input variable \cite{farshbafan2021common}.
+One possibility for the beliefs is to represents words in a text, which is efficient for the description of multimedia data (e.g., image captioning) and it can significantly reduce the usage of communication resources between the speaker and listener.
+In an image description task, we can consider the transmission of image objects and their specific characteristics using text data.
+In this example, our beliefs can be the set of objects and their characteristics.
+For applications in which the text data type is not sufficient for describing the events, we can consider the existence of the beliefs with other data types.
+Therefore, each element of the belief set can capture a certain data type like text, image, and sensory information.
+The combination of beliefs with different data types can be used for event descriptions.
+Note that the beliefs can then be transmitted using classical wireless techniques. {It is worth noting that in contrast to most DL-driven semantic (goal-oriented) communication systems \cite{zhang2022unified, xie2021task, xie2022task}, which are based on extracting the features of the data (e. g., image or audio) using a neural network, in our proposed method, the beliefs of the belief set, which are used for event description, are semantic meanings related to the events.
+Also, they should have considered a presence of a dynamic environment, as considered in our model, which can affect the task execution procedure.
+Finally, our proposed model jointly optimizes the task execution and wireless resource metrics, which is not the case in the existing DL-driven works.}

-To model the different data types of the beliefs, their relations, and the amount of semantic information that they can convey, we can consider a \emph{hierarchical structure} for the belief set.
-In this structure, the beliefs can be categorized in \emph{different levels, based on their amount of semantic information, and their data type.} In a hierarchical structure, the beliefs in the first level convey general information about the events and, thus, the amount of semantic information conveyed by the beliefs in the first level is less than that of the beliefs in other levels.
-By going deeper in the hierarchical structure, the amount of semantic information conveyed by the beliefs increases as deeper beliefs contain more detailed information about the events.
-According to this structure, the belief set can be defined as follows: